-The district's deposits and certificates of deposits are entirely covered by federal depository insurance (FDIC) or by collateral held in multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission (PDPC).
+The district's deposits and certificates of deposit are mostly covered by federal depository insurance (FDIC) or by collateral held in a multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission (PDPC).

 All of the District's investments during the year and at year-end were insured or registered and held by the District or its agent in the District's name.